2016 Serbian local elections: Arilje

 Results of the election for the Municipal Assembly of Arilje:

 Incumbent mayor Zoran Todorović of the Progressive Party was confirmed for another term in office after the election.
 He resigned in September 2018 and was replaced by Miloš Nedeljković of the same party.

 Bajina Bašta

 Results of the election for the Municipal Assembly of Bajina Bašta:

 Incumbent mayor Radomir Filipović of the Serbian Progressive Party was confirmed for another term in office after the election with the support of thirty-seven delegates.

 Čajetina

 Results of the election for the Municipal Assembly of Čajetina:

 Incumbent mayor Milan Stamatović of the Serbian People's Party (SNP) was confirmed for another term in office after the election.
 He left the SNP in 2017 and founded the Healthy Serbia party.

 Bojana Božanić of the Serbian People's Party was elected to the assembly from the third position on the SNP's coalition list.
-She resigned her seat on 1 October 2020.
+She resigned her seat on 9 May 2016.

+Future parliamentarian Đorđe Dabić was elected from the fourth position on the Progressive Party's list.